Bathory was formed in Stockholm in 1983. Founder Quorthon, a seventeen-year-old guitarist, was joined

 does well to set the tone for the album as it creates a dark atmosphere.

-from the early albums of Metallica and Slayer.
-The thing that really sets this apart is the inhuman manner in which the vocals
+removed from the early albums of Metallica and Slayer.
+The thing that really sets this apart is the inhuman manner in which

-to what Megadeth were working on around this time.
-This is another fast-paced track, with a definite NWOBHM feeling to the
+similar to what Megadeth were working on around this time.
+This is another fast-paced track, with a definite NWOBHM feeling

-guitar melody.
-The guitar solos fit in very well, though the don't cut through the fuzzy production as well as on later albums.
+to the guitar melody.
+The guitar solos fit in very well, though the don't cut through the fuzzy production as well as on later

 "Necromancy" is one of the more memorable tunes on the record.
 The pace isn't quite